 The B.C.
 Government has the authority to designate certain animals as Controlled Alien Species to prohibit their breeding, sales and possession.
 Other dangerous cats such as tigers, lions, leopards, lynx, and bobcats cannot be kept as pets in B.C.
 Right now, serval cats are not on the Controlled Alien Species list, leading to their exploitation, suffering and unregulated breeding.
 Ask the Ministry to add serval cats to the Controlled Alien Species legislation – email the Director, Wildlife and Habitat.

-The BC SPCA encourages municipalities and governments to adopt exotic pet laws that prohibit the keeping of serval cats and other exotic animals.
+The BC SPCA encourages all municipalities and governments to adopt exotic pet laws that prohibit the keeping of serval cats and other exotic animals.